-172 The most vulnerable road users are pedestrians, cyclists and motorcyclists.
-It is particularly important to be aware of children, older and disabled people, and learner and inexperienced drivers and riders.
+179. The road users most at risk from road traffic are pedestrians, in particular children, older adults and disabled people, cyclists, horse riders and motorcyclists.
+It is particularly important to be aware of children, older adults and disabled people, and learner and inexperienced drivers and riders.
+In any interaction between road users, those who can cause the greatest harm have the greatest responsibility to reduce the danger or threat they pose to others